mini-maxit/worker/README.md

 The Worker Service is a message-driven application that listens to a RabbitMQ queue named `worker_queue`.
 Its primary function is to process messages that contain details about tasks to execute.
 Upon receiving a message, the worker gathers required files from a file storage service and processes them accordingly.
 The results are stored using the file storage service and sent back to the backend service.

-The worker service can process two types of messages:
+The worker service can process three types of messages:
 1. **Task Message**: Contains details about the task to execute.
-2. **Handshake Message**: Used to syncronize the worker with the backend service.
+2. **Handshake Message**: Used to synchronize the worker with the backend service.
 Returns supported languages and versions.
 3. **Status Message**: Used to check the status of the worker.

 ## Message Structure